Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-LPcgHZiB1BM.md

 ### Transcript

-> how do you feel about people playing the game first time with version 1.0 about your hype it's going to be interesting for sure, but again like i think the story is going to be kind of sidelined with the rest of the game so i don't think, i think you're going to get a very similar experience regardless if you've played it before or the first time
+> how do you feel about people playing the game first time with version 1.0 about your hype it's going to be interesting for sure, but again like I think the story is going to be kind of sidelined with the rest of the game so I don't think, I think you're going to get a very similar experience regardless if you've played it before or the first time